OpenConfig Interfaces, Network Instance and VLANs

 single VLAN exists, or a ’trunk’ port where multiple VLANs should be carried

-• Management of ‘routed’ devices should not involve interaction with the
+over an interface. - Management of ‘routed’ devices should not involve interaction with the

 ‘switched’ types of VLANs - that is to say, where VLAN encapsulation for a